rangle/webpack-workshop-part-two/slides/src/content/3-multi-environment.md

   PRODUCTION: JSON.stringify(true),
   VERSION: JSON.stringify("5fa3b9"),
   BROWSER_SUPPORTS_HTML5: true,
-  TWO: "1+1",
+  TWO: "1+1"
-  "typeof window": JSON.stringify("object")
 })
 ```

-- Note that because the plugin does a direct text replacement, the value given to it must include actual quotes inside of the string itself.
-Typically, this is done either with alternate quotes, such as `'"production"'`, or by using `JSON.stringify('production')`
+Notes:

-- Each key passed into `DefinePlugin` is an identifier or multiple identifiers joined with `.`
+- Each key is an identifier or multiple identifiers joined with `.`
 - If the value is a string it will be used as a code fragment.
 - If the value isn't a string, it will be stringified (including functions).
-- If the value is an object all keys are defined the same way.
-- If you prefix `typeof` to the key, it's only defined for `typeof` calls.

 ---